 Giving to Others

 We believe that Sacred Service and Giving to others is the highest form of expressing our innate divinity.
-We often hear the phrase that in giving we receive – and we whole heartedly agree.
+We often hear the phrase that “in giving we receive” – and with this we whole-heartedly agree.

 Peru brings us magical gifts and we are deeply humbled and honored to have the opportunity to bask in it’s beautiful light and bathe in the power and spiritual energy that Peru gives to us.